GalobelWang/GalobelWang.github.io/_projects/IntonManifolds.md

 ---
 layout: page
 title: Integration on Manifolds
-description: with background image
+description: a brief introduction
-img: assets/img/4.jpg
+img: assets/img/MSUpicture.jpg
-importance: 1
-category: work
+category: BSc
-related_publications: true
+giscus_comments: false
 ---

 **Chapter 1** covers preparatory material, including an introduction to analysis and integration, as well as the foundational theories of **Jordan measure** and **Lebesgue measure**.